shamazmazum/neural-classifier/README.md

 * To test your own digits convert them to `784x1` matrix of type `magicl:matrix/single-float` and pass it to `neural-classifier:calculate` function.
-* Also you can play with some other hyper-parameters, not only the number of hidden neurons. `neural-classifier:*learn-rate*` is how fast gradient descent algorithm works (i.e. how fast your network learns), `neural-classifier:*decay-rate*` is related to regularization and should be about `5/N` where `N` is a number of training samples.
-Zero means no regularization.

 ## How to build custom nets and data?